neopostmodern/f3d/README.md

 ## File Structure
-*(The structure can be renamed, but restructured through the setting.)*
+*(The structure can be renamed, but not restructured through the setting.)*

 ```plain
 setting.f3d.json